byAdam/Mchell/README.md

 When you install MCF, it adds "mcf" as a command to command prompt.
 You can run a function on the interpreter by specifying the path of the file as a command line argument.
 The directory of the function will act as the root directory.
 If no path is specified, the interpreter will enter the shell.
 There is also a number of flags you can specify:
-- -e = Run the function/shell relative to a player called "main"
+- -h, --help: Will output a list of valid arguments
-- -l = Try to load world.json in the root directory
+- -r,--read: Will read world.json in the base directory
-- -s = Save the world to "world.json" in the root directory on exit
+- -w,--write: Will write to "world.json" in the base directory on exit
-- -t = Run the function 20 times per second until you exit
+- -l,--loop: Will run the function 20 times per second until you exit
+- -d,--dir: Will set the base directory
+  - Use in the form "-d=DIRECTORY"
+  - By default, the base directory will be the directory of the called function

 ## Bugs and Issues
 Please report any bugs and issues you find [here](https://github.com/byAdam/MCF/issues).
 This is a pre-release so there is likely to be many issues!
 If you have any questions or queries, feel free to contact me by email (adambrady2000@gmail.com) or on [Twitter](https://twitter.com/byAdam_Net)